-Today, I am a postdoctoral researcher at the École Normale Supérieure (ENS) de Lyon in France, working with Prof. Razvan Caracas on the chemistry and thermodynamics of volatile-bearing Bulk Silicate Earth (BSE) melt using ab initio molecular dynamics to improve our the early Earth's magma ocean, just after the giant Moon-forming impact.
+After completing my PhD at Caltech, I became a postdoctoral researcher at the École Normale Supérieure (ENS) de Lyon in France, working on the chemistry and thermodynamics of volatile-bearing Bulk Silicate Earth (BSE) melt using ab initio molecular dynamics to improve our the early Earth's magma ocean, just after the giant Moon-forming impact.